JadeSamLee/AI-Driven-Exploration-and-Prediction-of-Company-Registration-Trends-with-Registrar-of-Companies-RoC/README.md

    - **Data Loading and Cleaning**: Ensure that the data file 'Data_Gov_Tamil_Nadu.csv' is in the same directory, then run this section to load and clean the data.

+   - **Data Preprocessing**: Run this section to perform data preprocessing.
+It includes scaling, encoding, feature engineering, and imputation.

+   - **Exploratory Data Analysis (EDA)**: Execute this section to explore the dataset through various visualizations and statistical summaries.

-   - **Classification Model**: Run this section to perform classification on the dataset.
+   - **Classification Model**: Run this section after data preprocessing to perform classification on the dataset.
 The code will train a Random Forest classifier and provide classification results.

    - **Time Series Forecasting**: Run this section if your dataset contains a time-based attribute.
 It will perform time series forecasting and display the results.

-   - **Exploratory Data Analysis (EDA)**: Execute this section to explore the dataset through various visualizations and statistical summaries.

-   - **Data Preprocessing**: If you want to preprocess the data, run this section to perform scaling, label encoding, one-hot encoding, feature engineering, and imputation.
+   - **Prediction**: Use this section if you have new data for prediction.
+The trained classification model will be used to make predictions.

 4. Review the results and visualizations produced by each section of the code.